We're Going Racing! Introducing The Racer X Maine Event

 Pit Vehicles

-Golf karts will be allowed.
+Golf carts will be allowed.
 You must have a permit (available at the office for $10) and be a licensed drive.

 Parking